 4 Steps to Achieve Success If You’re in a Business Partnership

-- Commit and Recommit to a Relationship Style: When all partners make a conscious choice of how you’ll work together in business, implementing the relating style that matches your values and desired outcomes—both personal and professional—you’ll navigate differences, decision-making points, and hot-spots with greater ease, saving you both time and money.
+- Commit and Recommit to a Relationship Style Together: When all partners make a conscious choice of how you’ll work together in business, implementing the relating style that matches your values and desired outcomes—both personal and professional—you’ll navigate differences, decision-making points, and hot-spots with greater ease, saving you both time and money.

-- Stock Up Your Toolkit and Refresh These Tools Periodically: Arm yourself with a Big Picture Partnering™ mindset, with the tools and skills to help you navigate common and potential pitfalls all business owners and business partners experience.
+- Stock Up Your Communication Toolkit and Refresh These Tools Periodically: Arm yourself with a Big Picture Partnering™ mindset, with the tools and skills to help you navigate common and potential pitfalls all business owners and business partners experience.

 - Implement Win/Win Solutions to Save Time and Money: When you focus on implementing win/win, mutually satisfying solutions, so you as business partners have a better chance of successful outcomes, it’s more efficient, productive, profitable, and maybe even more fun!
 Why else are you running a business anyway?